Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Model Ingredients

 \subsection{Application to The FIRE Simulations}

 We precompute and tabulate our sub-grid model results in a $50\times50\times50\times25$ lookup table.
 The tabulated parameters are listed in Table \ref{table: tabulated sub-grid}.
 We present a sample of our tabulated models in Figure \ref{fig: H2 subgrid}.
 We use a fiducial parameter choice of $n=100\ \rm cm^{-3}$, $I_{\rm LW}=1$, and $Z^{\prime}_{d}=0.1$ (representing a cold, neutral, and low-metallicity ISM), and increase or decrease one parameter at a time by a factor of 10.
-We also present a model with input parameters more representative of conditions in the high-$z$ CGM with $n=1\ \rm cm^{-3}$, $I_{\rm LW}=10$, and $Z^{\prime}_{d}=0.1$ (see Section \ref{sec: maps}).
+We also present a model with input parameters $n=1\ \rm cm^{-3}$, $I_{\rm LW}=10$, and $Z^{\prime}_{d}=0.1$.
+Motivated by the results presented in Section \ref{sec: maps}, we choose these parameters to represent conditions in the high-$z$ CGM in FIRE.
 We observe the well established behavior of the \hiv-to-H$_2$ transition, where a steep increase in $N_{\rm H _2}$ corresponds to a transition to a fully shielded molecular gas.
 The transition point is pushed to lower column densities as the density or metallicity increases, or as the LW band flux decreases.
 Density affects the H$_2$ column by increasing the formation rate.
 The dust abundance $Z_d ^{\prime}$ comes into play both in the H$_2$ formation and in the dust attenuation of LW band radiation.
 Finally, increasing $I_{\rm LW}$ increases H$_2$ destruction and requires a larger total column for shielding to be sufficient for conversion of the gas to fully molecular.

-The green curve in the bottom panel of Figure \ref{fig: H2 subgrid} can be considered a representative Galactic ISM model, with values typical of the cold neutral medium in the solar neighbourhood.
+The green curve in the bottom panel of Figure \ref{fig: H2 subgrid} can be considered a representative Galactic ISM model, with values typical of the cold neutral medium in the solar neighbourhood \citep{Wolfire2003}.
 By construction, all of the presented ISM models have higher H$_2$ columns than the CGM model, which has lower density and higher $I_{\rm LW}$.
 In addition, far-UV shielding is unimportant except at very high column densities $\gtrsim 3 \times 10^{22} \ \rm cm^{-2}$.

 As discussed in Section \ref{subsec: H2 model}, our model requires that we specify the atomic+molecular column density $N_{\rm tot}$, atomic+molecular hydrogen nucleus density $n$, LW band flux parameterized by $I_{\rm{LW}}$, and dust abundance $Z^{\prime}_d$.
 The metallicity and density are directly modelled by FIRE, and we can extract them from the simulation snapshots.
 To calculate $N_{\rm tot}$, we extract the \hi{} mass of the gas cell and divide it by the particle density in order to get an effective total length $\ell$ for the neutral gas. $N$ is then set to be $\ell\times n$.
 The \hi{} column from the simulation is now assumed to be the total (atomic+molecular) column, with the relative contributions of \hi{} and H$_2$ determined by our sub-grid model.